 When choosing tile for your backsplash, it’s important to remember that you don’t have to pick just one!
-This design choice is often something many overlook, but is a great way to add a unique flare to your backsplash design.
+This design choice is often something many overlooks but is a great way to add a unique flair to your backsplash design.

-This gorgeous kitchen has a backsplash with a crisp layout that incorporates both large tiles and smaller ones in varying colors.
-The smaller tiles form a type of border or stripe that helps carry your eye across the space and pull in colors from the kitchen’s dark appliances and island cabinets.
+This gorgeous kitchen has a crisp backsplash tile layout that incorporates both large tiles and smaller ones in varying colors.
+The smaller tiles form a type of border or stripe that helps carry your eye across space and pull in colors from the kitchen’s dark appliances and island cabinets.

 Use Detailed Tiles In a Unique Pattern